-You need efficiency in your training process so you’re not reinventing the wheel every time with every community health worker training.
+You need efficiency in your training process so you’re not reinventing the wheel every time with every CHW training.
 A ready-to-go learning process is important because traditional classroom training takes time and extra funding.

 What is an Online Learning Subscription?

 A learning subscription lets you begin training within a few days.
 It’s a digital learning solution that provides 24/7 access to a complete catalog of interactive training courses and videos for anyone on your team who needs to build skills or meet training requirements.
-Learning subscriptions are helpful for existing and new hires because they make it easy to stay current as health recommendations are constantly changed and revised.
+Learning subscriptions are helpful for existing and new hires.
+They they make it easy to stay current because health recommendations are constantly changed and revised.
 Access to a continuous learning system like CHWTraining keeps staff connected to enhanced training or CHW certification requirements with each new update.

-Ultimately, the quicker your organization can hire and train CHWs, the faster they can do the tasks they’re are so good at: providing high-impact prevention, early intervention for at-risk individuals, navigation support, and linkage to care.
+Ultimately, the quicker your organization can hire and train CHWs, the faster they can do the tasks they’re are so good at.
+This includes providing high-impact prevention, early intervention for at-risk individuals, navigation support, and linkage to care.
 Uncoordinated training efforts can put your health outreach projects at stake.

-Take a look at these 7 benefits of a learning subscription for CHWs.
+Take a look at these 7 benefits of a learning subscription for training CHWs.

 Most learning subscriptions, including CHWTraining, provide year-round access, 24 hours per day.
 This means that your staff can access training when it’s convenient for them: between site visits or client calls or on weekends.
-It also means that you can train new people whenever you hire them any time within a 12-month period—or longer with a multi-year subscription.
+Moreover, a learning subscription allows you to train new hires within a 12-month period or longer, depending on the duration of your subscription.

-Many CHW programs are grant-funded, and they require careful documentation of who took which course and if they received a certificate of completion and when.
-This kind of administration is much easier if the training program is outsourced.
+Grant-funded CHW programs often require meticulous documentation of course completion and certificates received.
+Outsourcing the training program simplifies the administrative process.
 Spending for grant requirements is clearly documented, and the need for expense reimbursements is greatly reduced.

 Many states follow CHW core competency requirements, such as those from the Community Health Worker Core Consensus Project (C3), and your team members might be required to meet them for employment.
 A CHW learning subscription tracks the common requirements nationally so you don’t have to.

 Most of the organizations we work with realize their training needs but lack the staff to do it.
 Many programs run on a slim team—sometimes of just one or two people.
 If they’re in charge of their regular job duties, the last thing they have the time or skills to do is support participants who need technical support.
-Having a technical support team—that speaks English, Spanish, Portuguese, Mandarin and other languages—can let in-house administrators focus on their day-to-day duties.
+Having a technical support team means you can have support people who speak English, Spanish, Portuguese, Mandarin and other languages.
+This allows in-house administrators to focus on their primary duties without compromising support for trainees.

 Many training programs, such as sexual harassment or assessment skills, don’t vary much from year to year or from class to class.
+Transitioning to online training eliminates the need to repeat the same sessions for significant cost savings.
 Moving training online means getting away from repeating the same training year after year and to each employee group.
-This has tremendous cost savings.

 Reports that are generated on the fly can help create a personal experience and give administrators an easy view of how staff are doing.
 Tracking progress is as easy as clicking a button, which lets you quickly identify a learner’s status and gain insight into their training journey.